Below is a breakdown of the different life insurance age limits for term life, whole life, final expense, and universal life products.

 Term life insurance is a type of temporary life insurance designed to expire after a specific period.
 After you reach the end of the term, the policy terminates, and you no longer have insurance.
 For example, AARP life insurance is term insurance that expires at age 80.

-Also, at age 80, a 10-year term would be the longest term you could buy.
+Also, at age 80, a 10-year term would be the longest term you could buy if you take a medical exam.
 At age 75, most companies will only offer you a 10-year term, but some will do 15 years.

 Traditional Whole Life Insurance Age Limit